Swiss2309/Cloack_Room_Soccer_Prizes_Index/README.md

 ii- Clubs for which they play, and iii- Nations for which they play.

-Moreover it provides a "Prominence Score" of the players based on a formula that uses both their "Age" and their aforementioned Palmares a.k.a "Prizes Index".
+Moreover it provides a "Prominence Score" of the players based on a formula (Promince is a function with "Prizes Index" and "Age" in the nomiator and "Age" squared in the denominator - as a pattern)  that uses both their "Age" and their aforementioned Palmares a.k.a "Prizes Index".

+Machine Learning techniques have been applied to the function to opimize it so that the final prominence is having a very low variance)

-# Scope of collected Data
+# Scope and source of collected Data

 2021/2022 season (2nd Half; i.e post-winter Transfer Window) following squads : PSG, MCY, RM, LIV, CHE, BYM, FCB, ATM, MU, JUV, MIL, INT, OL, ARS, NAP, BVB, TOT, LOSC, ASM, OM, ATL, and BL.

 Data Sources = Wikipedia English.

 P.S : None of the collected players has won an Asian Nations Cup, hence the absence of the Title from the analysis.